History

 Add it below, along with the year you attended.

 For history, please post any memories about the Basking Ridge Kiwanis Fair.
-If we missed any event below, let us know.
+If we missed any of the events below, please let us know.

 Basking Ridge Kiwanis Fair Events Over the Years

-As we scanned news articles and talked with locals over the years, the Kiwanis Community Fair held an extensive list of events and exhibits that the attendees loved.
+As we scanned news articles and spoke with locals over the years, the Kiwanis Community Fair consistently featured an extensive list of events and exhibits that attendees loved.
 Each year, they’d add or subtract events that the committee thought the public wanted.
 The parade, the country auction, and the pet shows were a staple every year.
 Let’s list a few others:

 Flag raising – 1949Outdoor Movies at night